UI/UX DesignWebsite DesignReno Platforms2025

 Progressive disclosure reduces overwhelm

-With 45+ institutions and 60+ labs, showing everything at once was not an option.
-Layered content — from initiative overview to specific consortium to individual program — respects the user's attention.
+With 45+ institutions and 60+ labs, showing everything at once would bury visitors.
+Layered content (initiative overview, then consortium, then individual program) respects the user's attention.

 4